jessica-chan-5/ultrasonic-c-scan-segmentation-for-composites/README.md

 5. Leave `pad`, `cropThresh`, `minProm1`, `noiseThresh`, `maxWidth` at the orginal value, this will be adjusted later.

 6. If intersted in creating a dent depth map, set `t1` equal to true.
 This will increase run time significantly as it requires the whole sample to be processed.
-An example of a first peak TOF figure is shown below:
+An example of a first peak TOF figure is shown below to the left with the raw TOF on the right for reference:

 <p align="center">
    <img src=assets/t1.png  width="70%">